 Follow the steps to add the above code in Robots.txt file.

 - Paste the code of Custom robot.txt in the textarea.
 The code is given above.

 - In order to test your Custom robots.txt, open your blog and add /robots.txt at the end of its URL and press Enter, like https://example.blogspot.com/robots.txt.
 You will see the same code of your Custom robots.txt on your browser.

 02. Custom Robots Header Tags

-In this section you will learn how to set up Custom Robots Header Tags.
+In this section, you will learn about How to set up Custom Robots Header Tags.

 There are 3 types of Custom Robots Header Tags in Blogger:

 - Home page tags